 - Successful development and implementation across multiple African countries,

 - Enhanced capabilities of local labor force through mentoring and education,

-- Maintained the application through a managed services model using local labor,
+- Maintenance of the application through a managed services model using local professionals,

-- Maximized retention of project financial investment within the local economy,
+- Maximized the economic benefit of the project to local economy,

 - Reduce overall program cost,

 - Ensured a sustainable legacy for the program in recipient countries.